crusher-dev/documentation/blog/2020-05-12-interesting-things-we-learned-about-sums.md

 ## Implementation with SIMD instructions

 Now, the interesting bit!
-QuestDB implements the same 4-step algorithm as Kahan.
+Crusher implements the same 4-step algorithm as Kahan.
 However, it uses vectorized instructions to make things a lot faster.
 The idea came from Zach Bjornson who wrote about this on
 [his blog](https://blog.zachbjornson.com/2019/08/11/fast-float-summation.html).